 Generally, store-bought mayonnaise is made with canola oil or soybean oil or a combination of both.
 But the paleo diet strongly advocates for eating olive oil instead of vegetable oils.

 So, to feel less guilty about my mayo intake – and to avoid inflammatory oils – I’ve been making my own olive oil mayonnaise with light tasting olive oil.
-I also use extra egg yolks to give it a rich and tasty feel.
+I also use an extra egg yolk to give it a rich and tasty feel.

 Read more about vegetable and seed oils and your health.

 Olive oil mayonnaise ingredients

 This olive oil mayonnaise recipe contains 1 cup light tasting olive oil, 2 egg yolks, 2 teaspoons white vinegar (or lemon juice), and ½ teaspoon salt.
 Optionally, if you want to make it garlic mayo, add either 1 garlic clove or 1/8 teaspoon garlic powder.

 Use full flavoured extra virgin olive oil instead of light tasting olive oil: If you prefer the full-bodied flavour of extra virgin olive oil, feel free to swap it out.
 I chose light tasting olive oil for this recipe because of its mild flavour and similarity to other vegetable and seed oils generally used to make mayonnaise – so just be aware that using extra-virgin olive oil will produce a mayonnaise with a much stronger taste.

 Use other oils: For this mayonnaise recipe, you can also use avocado oil or a blended oil such as Chosen Foods avocado, coconut and safflower oil.
 I have made this recipe with Chosen Foods oil before and it turned out fantastic.

 Make this recipe candida diet friendly: Use fresh squeezed lemon juice instead of vinegar, or omit the vinegar altogether.